Who We Are

 Safe, Efficient, Economical Structures, Inc.

-SEES is leading the worldwide movement for building Green Structures with Steel-Faced, Structural, Insulated Panel (SSIP) systems.
-Our mission is to facilitate the construction of a plant that will manufacture safe, affordable, energy efficient and sustainable structures for the people of Haiti and the Caribbean area.
-The plant will be owned and operated by Haitians for Haitians.
+SEES is leading the worldwide movement for building Green Structures with Steel, Structural, Insulated Panel (SSIP) systems.
+Our mission is to facilitate the construction of a plant that will manufacture safe, affordable, energy efficient and sustainable structures for the people of the Caribbean area.
+The plant will be owned and operated by individuals from Hispaniola.
 SSIPs are the basic component to create sustainable, self-contained shelters, homes and buildings.
 Core elements of the SSIP building system are the key ingredients to reduce building costs, while also maximizing long-term sustainability and energy efficiency of the built environment.

 SEES includes engineers and contractors who have been involved with design and construction of SSIP structures for years.
 The following are the officers and consultants for the company: